ADORSYS-GIS/monitor-mind/.github/ISSUE_TEMPLATE /issue-template.md

 ---
 name: Content issue template
-about: This template is for user-submitted documentation requests.
+about: This template is for an issue

 ---

 # Request type
 <!-- Select the appropriate option -->
-- [x] Please close this issue, I accidentally submitted it without adding any details
-- [ ] New documentation
+- [x] Implementation of a new feature
-- [ ] Correction or update
+- [ ] Request for explanation, Correction or update

 # Details